LittleRabbitHole/FilterBubble-2016/README.md

 Is Social Media Helping People Making Informed Decision? -- Analyzing of 2016 election Twitter data

 This project aims to understand the Filer Bubble effect in Social Media.
-Final posters can be found under this repository.
+Final poster can be found under this repository.